in most cases, a child can obtain a passport to travel overseas only if both parents consent

 Other special circumstances are determined by the Minister of Foreign Affairs.
 They include:

-- The child’s welfare would be adversely affected by preventing the child from traveling internationally (for example, the child needs medical care that is unavailable in Australia).
+- The child’s welfare would be adversely affected by preventing the child from travelling internationally (for example, the child needs medical care that is unavailable in Australia).

 - The child has an urgent need to travel internationally because of a family crisis.

-- It is not possible to contact the other parent within a reasonable period of time.
+- It is not possible to contact the other parent within a reasonable period.

 It is not easy to persuade the Minister of Foreign Affairs to issue a passport without the consent of both parents.
 When parents simply disagree about the need for a passport, the Minister will ordinarily view the dispute as one that should be decided by a court.

 If special circumstances do not exist, you can apply to the court for an order directing that a passport is issued for your child despite the other parent’s objection.
 The court will need to decide whether issuance of a passport is in the child’s best interests after considering the positions of both parents.